 \begin{itemize}

-\item \textbf{Emphasis on error minimization:} The loss values represent the difference between the predictions made by the model and the actual labels provided as ground truth.
-Incorporating parent class loss values into child class loss calculations aims to minimize errors throughout the hierarchy, thereby assuring accurate predictions for both parent and child classes.
+\item \textbf{Emphasis on error minimization:} The loss values quantify the divergence between the predictions made by the model and the actual labels provided as ground truth.
+Integrating parent class loss values into child class loss calculations aims to minimize errors throughout the hierarchy, with the goal of improving prediction accuracy for both parent and child classes.

-\item \textbf{Enhanced gradient propagation:} During the training of deep learning models, the model parameters are updated by backpropagating gradients through layers.
-Incorporating the loss values of the parent class through the calculation of the loss for the child class improves the connections between the parent and child classes with respect to the propagation of gradients.
-This may lead to more effective acquisition of hierarchical associations and expedited convergence in the course of training.
+\item \textbf{Enhanced gradient propagation:} During the training process of deep learning models, the model parameters are updated by backpropagating gradients through layers.
+Incorporating the loss values of the parent class through the calculation of the loss for the child classes can improve the gradient propagation between the parent and child classes.
+This may lead to more effective learning of hierarchical associations and speed up the training convergence.

 \item \textbf{Robustness to label noise:} Real-world datasets may exhibit inconsistencies or noise in their ground truth labels.
-The inclusion of loss values from parent classes in the computation of loss values for child classes enhances the consistency of the hierarchy by penalizing deviations from anticipated parent-child associations.
-This approach improves the model's resilience to possible label inaccuracies in the dataset.
+The inclusion of loss values from parent classes in the computation of loss values for child classes can enhance the consistency of the hierarchy by penalizing deviations from expected parent-child associations.
+This approach can result in improvement in the model's resilience to potential label inaccuracies in the dataset.

-\item \textbf{Improved interpretability:} Employing loss values instead of predicted probabilities facilitates a more straightforward comprehension of the model's ability to capture hierarchical interrelationships among classes.
-The impact of high loss values on parent classes is more pronounced on the losses of their corresponding child classes, indicating the necessity to improve specific areas to better reflect these associations.
+\item \textbf{Improved interpretability:} The use of loss values rather than predicted probabilities enables a more straightforward understanding of the model's ability to capture hierarchical relationships among classes.
+When parent classes have high loss values, these losses influence their corresponding child classes' losses, underscoring the importance of improving the underlying model architecture and parameters to better present these hierarchical associations.

 \end{itemize}